RandyFoo07/etch-a-sketch/README.md

 ## etch-a-sketch
-A browser version of Etch A Sketch
+A browser/mobile version of Etch A Sketch
 ### Notable Outcomes
 #### HTML5
 * Use **input** element of `type="color"` to create a color picker